Independence relations in the Solovay model I: The Baire axiom

-Towards (2), suppose towards a contradiction that it fails.
-Use (1) to see that there is a condition $p$ such that no condition below $p$ $\Vvdash$-decides $\phi(\bar\tau)$.
-Consider the space $\power(P)$ with the usual topology, and the space $Z\subset\power(P)$ of all subsets $g\subset P$ which are filters, and in addition for every $q\in P$, either $q\in g$ or else $g$ contains an element incompatible with $q$.
+Suppose towards a contradiction that the set $D\subseteq P$ is not dense, and let $p\in P$ be a condition with no element of $D$ below it.
+Consider the space $\power(P)$ with the usual topology, and the space $Z\subset\power(P)$ of all subsets $h\subset P$ which are filters, and in addition for every $q\in P$, either $q\in h$ or else $h$ contains an element incompatible with $q$.
 It is not difficult to see that $Z$ is a $G_\gd$ subset of $\power(P)$, therefore Polish and in fact, if $P$ is atomless then $Z$ is homeomorphic to the Baire space.
-The topology of $Z$ is generated by sets $O_q=\{g\in Z\colon q\in g\}$.
+The topology of $Z$ is generated by sets $O_q=\{h\in Z\colon q\in h\}$.